HrishikeshMepperi-afk/gitGood/README.md

-This truly is just for understanding how to use git in the most efficient way possible
+This truly is just for understanding how to use git